 For Japanese inheritance tax and gift tax purposes, all individuals are classified as either (i) residents, or (ii) non-residents, depending on their place of domicile.
-In addition, their nationality and the length of the residency matter as well.
+In addition, their nationality, the length of the residency and the status of residence are also relevant.
 Since the criteria are complex, further details will be covered in question 2.1 below.